ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error-page.md

 another network, open a trouble ticket with the DNS administrator to resolve erroneous filtering, log the information, or other uses.

-For both DNS filtering mechanisms described in Section 4 of (Section 3), the DNS server can return extended error codes Blocked, Censored, Filtered, or Forged Answer defined in Section 4 of [RFC8914].
+For the DNS filtering mechanisms described in {{techniques}} the DNS server can return extended error codes Blocked, Censored, Filtered, or Forged Answer defined in Section 4 of [RFC8914].
 However, these codes only explain that filtering occurred but lack detail for the user to diagnose erroneous filtering.

 No matter which type of response is generated (forged IP address(es), NXDOMAIN or empty answer, even with an extended error code), the user